 Then join us on a 13.8-billion-year journey through the cosmos with six leading experts.
 On the way, you’ll learn how Einstein’s work sparked a revolution in our understanding of the cosmos; what the news about gravitational waves really means; the nature of the universe’s missing 95%; the extraordinary lengths physicists go to unlock gravity’s secrets and how black holes could hold the key to a theory of everything.

-This one-day masterclass offers the chance to learn directly from the experts in the fascinating fields of cosmology and relativity.
+Hosted by acclaimed author Michael Brooks, our one-day masterclass offers the chance to learn directly from the experts in the fascinating fields of cosmology and relativity.

 While we have made great progress, we still have plenty of unfinished business with the cosmos.
 What can we learn from gravitational waves?
 How does the dark universe shape our cosmic destiny?
 What is really happening near black holes?
 Are we any closer to discovering the ripples in space-time predicted by Einstein?
 Why is relativity not the final answer?